LWAYVE/android-sdk/README.md

 #### Experience Service and Contextual Audio Experience
 - **Experience Service**: This is the backend platform on which the Experience Designer creates a Contextual Audio Experience.
 - **Contextual Audio Experience**: This is the content created on the Experience Service.
   - **Curated Audio**: This is the audio that has been gathered by the Experience Designer during the initial planning and design stages.
-This audio is planned around a Listener's user preferences, time, and location.
+This audio is planned around a Listener's user likes, time, and location.
 For example, for a music festival, the Experience Designer might create curated audio based on the performance schedule.
   - **Situational Audio**: This is audio that is gathered by the Experience Conductor "on the ground" at the event.
 For example, at a music festival, sudden unpredicted weather changes may cause the Experience Conductor to create situational audio for safety precautions due to inclement weather (e.g., advising Listeners to take shelter).
-  - **User Preferences**: These are settings set by the Listener in the Customer mobile application.
+  - **User Likes**: These are settings set by the Listener in the Customer mobile application.
   - **Time**: The Contextual Audio Experience will provide the Listener with different content depending on the time.
 For example, at a music festival, at 4:00pm when the gates open, the audio may be related to entrance lineups and at 8:00pm the audio may be related to the concert schedule.
   - **Location**: The Contextual Audio Experience will differ depending on the location of the Listener.
 For example, if the Listener is standing next to the food tent, the audio may be related to menu items and meal specials.